BulletTrain99/cherry-blossom-terminal/README.md

 # Cherry Blossom Terminal Animation

 A minimalistic cherry blossom animation that plays when you open a new terminal window, featuring pink petals gliding across your screen.
+Pressing any button enters terminal as usual.

 ![Demo](Demo.gif)